typetools/guava/README-typetools.md

 The released version of the Checker Framework may be incompatible with the development version in the GitHub repository https://github.com/typetools/checker-framework/tree/master .
-For example, the GitHub version may have renamed or added annotations or error messages.
+For example, the development version may have renamed or added annotations or error messages.

+TODO:
+The following instructions are outdated.
+There is no .travis.yml file, though there is a `typecheck.sh` script.
+The `typecheck.sh` script passes `-P checkerframework-local`.

-When a pull request depends on forthcoming Checker Framework features, make pull requests against a branch named `cf-master`.
+When a pull request in the Guava repository depends on forthcoming Checker Framework features, make pull requests against a branch named `cf-master`.
 Its Travis job uses the Checker Framework from GitHub, rather than a Checker Framework release.